osa1/lsp_example/README.md

 ## The setup

-Currently the only way to run this extension is from within VSCode itself, using a "run and debug" configuration.

 There are two hard-coded things in the project that you may want to modify before running it: